 Another Libby-area business affected by asbestos exposure was the Stimson Lumber Mill.
 The mill, which was destroyed in a 2010 fire, was closed in 2003 due to asbestos-related problems.

-Asbestos residue was found in Stimson’s plywood plant, finger jointer, central maintenance building, and the log yard during a 2002 EPA inspection.
+The asbestos residue was found in Stimson’s plywood plant, finger jointer, central maintenance building, and the log yard during a 2002 EPA inspection.
 In addition, EPA testers found asbestos in two large piles of wood chips and tree bark outside the town limits.

 Libby Area Job Sites with Asbestos Exposure